AstraZeneca confirms strong vaccine protection after US rift

 ———

-Associated Press Medical Writer Maria Cheng contributed to this report from London.
+Associated Press Medical Writer Maria Cheng in London and Jan M. Olsen in Copenhagen contributed to this report.

 ———